Linux whois command

 In 2004, an IETF committee was formed to create a new standard for looking up information on domain names and network numbers.
 The current working name for this proposed new standard is Cross Registry Information Service Protocol, or CRISP.
 It is intended to someday replace WHOIS, but is currently still in development.

 Please remember that whois.networksolutions.com by default only searches in the domains database.
-If you want to search for NIC handles, you have to prepend a "!" character.
+To search for NIC handles, you have to prepend a "!" character.
 When you do this, the default server becomes whois.networksolutions.com.

 When querying whois.nic.ad.jp for AS numbers, the program automatically converts the request in the appropriate format, inserting a space after the string AS.

 When querying whois.denic.de for domain names and no other flags are specified, the program automatically adds the flag -T dn.

 When querying whois.dk-hostmaster.dk for domain names and no other flags are specified, the program automatically adds the flag --show-handles.

 If the /etc/whois.conf config file exists, it will be consulted to find a server before applying the normal rules.
 Each line of the file should contain a regular expression to be matched against the query text and the WHOIS server to use, separated by white space.
 IDN domains must use the ACE (ASCII Compatible Encoding) format.